 Luckily, there are ways to find a Spotify discount if you just can’t budget another monthly subscription cost.
 Because let’s face it — we’re paying for a lot of ’em these days.
 (It’s why I’m always on the lookout for free streaming services.)

-Here are a few ways to snag a Spotify discount and save more on your Premium Plan:
+Here are a few ways to lock in a Spotify discount and save more on your Premium Plan:

 1. The Spotify discount for students gives you nearly 50% off the monthly price of Premium.